xpgram/advance-wars/README.md

 <h2 align="left"> Troop Combat </h2>

 <p align="left">
-Troops *can* attack other troops, and the whole process is animated, too.
+Troops <i>can</i> attack other troops, and the whole process is animated, too.
 The UI even estimates your damage and risk, and lets you see where your distance attackers can actually reach.

 <img src="" width="100%" height="1rem">